 This fabulous recipe serves 2 cups of creamy goodness!

-- 2 cups HOT (not boiling) water OR coconut milk (see how I make mine with coconut cream concentrate)
+- 2 c. hot (not boiling) water OR coconut milk or organic whole milk (see how I make mine with coconut cream concentrate)

 - 1 heaping TBSP unrefined coconut oil (this is what I use)

 - 1 TBSP unsweetened raw cacao powder (rounded to heaping, depending on how chocolatey you like it)

 - 1/2 tsp. turmeric powder

 - a pinch black pepper (needed for proper absorption of turmeric)

 - a pinch of cayenne pepper or to taste

 - 1 tsp. maca powder OR chocolate protein powder OR 1 TBSP gelatin powder (ones I use, optional)

 - 1-2 tsp of maple syrup or honey to taste OR stevia drops to taste